 After you transfer ownership, the new owner will receive an email notifying them of the change.

 That’s all there is to it.
-Unless the new owner decides to change your access, you can still edit the file from which you transfered ownership.
+Unless the new owner decides to change your access, you can still edit the file from which you transferred ownership.